 GBI Press Release:

 The GBI will continue its independent investigation.
-Once completed, the case will be turned over to the Fulton County District Attorney’s Office for review.
+Once complete, it will be turned over to the Jackson County District Attorney’s Office for review.